intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/data_processing_feature_engineering.md

             # unscale
             tsdata.unscale()
 ```
-[`unscale_numpy`](../../PythonAPI/Chronos/tsdataset.html#bigdl.chronos.data.tsdataset.TSDataset.unscale_numpy) is specially designed for forecasters.
-Users may unscale the output of a forecaster by this operation.

-[`unscale_xshards`](../../PythonAPI/Chronos/tsdataset.html#bigdl.chronos.data.experimental.xshards_tsdataset.XShardsTSDataset.unscale_xshards) is specially designed for forecasters.
+[`unscale_numpy`](../../PythonAPI/Chronos/tsdataset.html#bigdl.chronos.data.tsdataset.TSDataset.unscale_numpy) in TSDataset or [`unscale_xshards`](../../PythonAPI/Chronos/tsdataset.html#bigdl.chronos.data.experimental.xshards_tsdataset.XShardsTSDataset.unscale_xshards) in XShardsDataset is specially designed for forecasters.
 Users may unscale the output of a forecaster by this operation.

 A typical call is:
 ```eval_rst